-40. Jethro Tull: “Heavy Horses"
+40. Jethro Tull: “Heavy Horses” (from Heavy Horses)

 Meanwhile back in 1978… It’s an embarrassing commentary on how close-minded so many folks are that they probably have never even heard this song.
 Of course, the professionals who write most often about rock music in the ’70s are not known for their fondness of multisyllabic words and material that obliges a modest understanding of world history.
 Back to basics?
 How about back to the 18th century?
 That is the vibe Jethro Tull was emanating circa 1978.
 The band that dropped not one, but two single-song album suites had evolved into a proficient troupe of professionals that incorporated strings, lutes, fifes and harpsichords into their repertoire.

 To put it more plainly, the same years the Clash, the Ramones and the Sex Pistols were establishing a radically new and brazen rock aesthetic, Ian Anderson appeared on an album cover flanked by two Clydesdales.
-The title track is a typically literate -- and unironic -- tribute to the working horses of England that, much like prog rock, were soon to step aside, their demise having less to do with trends and tastemakers than technology.
+The title track is a typically literate — and unironic — tribute to the working horses of England that, much like prog rock, were soon to step aside, their demise having less to do with trends and tastemakers than technology.

-(from Valentyne Suite)
+39. Colosseum: “The Valentyne Suite” (from Valentyne Suite)

 Vibraphone and saxophone?
 Yes!
 Dave Greensdale, who supplies the vibes as well as some remarkable organ work, gets the drop on ELP, delivering keyboard-dominated prog before Keith Emerson made himself a household name.
 A bit jazzy, a tad trippy, it’s still incredibly tight and multi-dimensional; at one instant frenetic and the next almost tranquil, this is mood music for those uninterested in paint-by-numbers performance.
 Released the same year as In the Court of the Crimson King, this album and especially the title track seem influenced by no one, but set a standard that would be frequently imitated but seldom surpassed.

-(from Scheherazade and Other Stories)
+38. Renaissance: “Song of Scheherazade” (from Scheherazade and Other Stories)

 One need not know who Scheherazade is or what One Thousand and One Nights is, but being aware of this famous character and text will help the listener appreciate what’s going on and perhaps marvel at Renaissance’s audacity for putting their spin on this, well, epic tale.
 What better way to condense an epic than create an epic, multi-part track?
 As usual, vocalist Annie Haslam provides vocals and lends a very appropriate feminine voice to the “story” of Scheherazade.
 Renaissance seldom lacked for purpose, but this track, more than any other, represents the triumph of ambition met with worthy material.

 37. Camel: “Rhayader Goes to Town” (from The Snow Goose)

 One more from Camel’s masterpiece.
 “Rhayader Goes to Town” is mostly a showcase for the criminally unheralded guitar virtuoso Andrew Latimer.
 On this track, he shreds like vintage David Gilmour, but with soul to spare and a technician’s control of his instrument.
 Some (okay, a lot) of music from the prog genre was conceived as anti-commercial, as challenging to digest as it was to execute.
 For the most part, this was laudable, and in accordance with the savvy and discipline the music required (for both bands and fans), but too much of the music, either not discovered in the first place, or lumped in with all the good, bad and ugly, warrants a second (or first!) listen.
 The Snow Goose is certainly not easy listening, but it’s easy to be enraptured by; for anyone seeking fresh insight about how prog sounded, when it was lean and mean, “Rhayader Goes to Town” could not be more strongly recommended.

-(from The Yes Album)
+36. Yes: “Starship Trooper” (from The Yes Album)

 Regardless of intent or method, prog rock could be quite dark and often heavy, as a cursory examination of cover art and song titles will confirm.
 That said, there was, of course, a vast amount of gentler, even elegant music.
 Few bands worked together in unison the way Yes did during their prime, each individual an imperative part of the whole.
 At various times, while Bill Bruford, Chris Squire and especially Rick Wakeman made unforgettable contributions, the classic sound was mostly defined by vocalist Jon Anderson and guitar god Steve Howe.
 “Starship Trooper” is perhaps the definitive showcase for Howe, allowing him to illustrate his utter mastery of the instrument (both acoustic and electric).
 When he and Anderson multi-track their guitar/vocal interplay, it’s as close to heaven as prog rock ever got.

-(from The Low Spark of High-Heeled Boys)
+35. Traffic: “The Low Spark of High-Heeled Boys” (from The Low Spark of High-Heeled Boys)

 Traffic will never be known as a prog rock band.
-This is a testament to the fact that Traffic can’t be easily defined -- or dismissed -- as part of any particular genre; their interests were too wide-ranging, their abilities too matchless.
+This is a testament to the fact that Traffic can’t be easily defined — or dismissed — as part of any particular genre; their interests were too wide-ranging, their abilities too matchless.
 Having mastered psychedelic rock in the late ’60s and a more jam-based jazz-rock on the masterful (but not-proggy) John Barleycorn Must Die, Traffic became a bit of everything on their masterpiece The Low Spark of High-Heeled Boys.